 As I fly back to Australia for the return UK journey tomorrow, we set sail for the 30NM back from Tokato to Denarau in a light breeze and shrouded overcast day.

 The sea is quite flat so not a bumpy ride at all and quite a lovely sail for my last day out.

-Sadly, it was finally time to say a heartfelt goodbye to my good friends Karel and Phil, and gorgeous Tehani-li; their home for about 10 years now.
+Sadly, it is finally time to say a heartfelt goodbye to my good friends and the gorgeous Tehani-li – their home for about ten years now.

 Had such a great time catching up and the hospitality is always wonderful.
 I nick-named Tehani-li the Boatel as she sees a constant stream of visitors from around the world staying onboard.

 After a last quick coffee and Sushi lunch at Lulu’s, caught the local bus into Nadi.